Akshay1856/Cyber-Security-Quiz-Platform/README.md

 # 🔐 Cyber Security Quiz Platform

 An interactive and beautifully designed Cyber Security Quiz Platform, built with HTML, CSS, and Vanilla JavaScript.
-Test your cyber security knowledge with 25 thoughtfully crafted questions, covering topics from basic concepts to advanced attacks and defenses.
+Test your cybersecurity knowledge with 25 thoughtfully crafted questions, covering topics from basic concepts to advanced attacks and defences.
 Enjoy the quiz at your own pace with no time limit and a clean, modern UI.

 **✨ Features**